• Skip to main content

 Here at DMP we encourage people with type 2 diabetes to follow a low carb diet.

-Using a low carb diet for the treatment of type 2 diabetes is the key topic of my PhD (which I’m currently in the process of completing).
-I’ve been researching and working in this area for many years now and our team knows from experience that this way of eating helps people get results, and maintain them – read our member testimonials and stories.
+Dr Jedha and the DMP Team have been researching and working in this area for many years now and we know from experience that this way of eating helps people get results, and most importantly, maintain them – read our member testimonials and stories.

 A low carb eating plan is easy to follow and very flexible too, so overall we’ve found its the best long-term strategy.